 This year’s 20th Annual Dr. Martin Luther King, Jr. Day Rally & March comes at a time of rising hatred, bigotry and military conflict both inside the United States and around the world.
 The Detroit MLK Day Committee is once again requesting your financial support to continue this tradition which mobilizes the largest social justice gathering in the whole of southeastern Michigan.

-On Monday, January 20, 2020, the Detroit MLK Day Program/Rally and March will commemorate the 91th birthday of Dr. King.
-This year’s program will feature keynote speaker Dr. Luis Barrios, the President of the Inter-religious Foundation for Community Organization (IFCO) Board of Directors based in New York City.
+On Monday, January 16, 2023, the Detroit MLK Day Program/Rally and March will commemorate the 94th birthday of Dr. King.
+This year’s program will feature speakers and cultural workers from the Detroit area to emphasize the decades-long struggle for civil rights, self-determination and social justice locally, nationally and internationally.

 The program begins at 12 noon in the sanctuary and will include music and brief messages from cultural workers and activists from throughout the region.

 At about 1:30 p.m., the Detroit MLK Day March for Jobs, Peace and Justice will begin.
-At 3:00 p.m., a special cultural program of poetry and music will take place at the church.
-A healthy community meal will be served outside the church in order to abide by public health protocols.
+At 2:30pm a community meal will be served outside the church in order to abide by public health protocols.
 We are requesting that all participants wear masks and observe social distancing.